-Here’s Why Merle Haggard Is The Greatest Country Music Artist Ever
+Here’s Why I Believe The Hag Is The Greatest Country Artist Ever

-For me, a guy who has spent the past 40+ years making some kind of a living with my mouth, spouting words (not wisdom) into a microphone, never at a loss for something to say...I am at a loss for something to say.
+For me, a guy who has spent the past nearly half-century making some kind of a living with my mouth, spouting words (not wisdom) into a microphone, never at a loss for something to say...I am at a loss for something to say.

 But I'll try anyway.

-Since the Hag passed away April 6th, 2016 on his 79th birthday, a number of people over the past several years have asked me what was the secret, the magic, of Merle Haggard?
+Since the Hag passed away April 6th, 2016 on his 79th birthday, a number of people have asked me what was the secret of Merle Haggard?
 What was it that made him special, that made him an icon?
 And what was it, Randy, that Merle had that buried itself so deep into your heart?

 I thought about that and tried to come up with a clever answer, a deep answer, a profound answer, something that would make whoever I was talking to go 'Wow, I hadn't thought of that!'